-PCB's goal is to provide its private, corporate and wealth management clients with a comprehensive range of products from standard banking services to individual investment and financing advice, and to drive attractive returns for Deutsche Bank's shareholders.
-The product offering is supported by a global network, strong capital market and financing expertise and innovative digital services.
-In Deutsche Bank's German businesses, Deutsche Bank's focus in 2018 will be on integrating its PCC business and Postbank.
+Deutsche Bank's goal in PCB is to provide its private, corporate and wealth management clients with a comprehensive range of products from standard banking services to individual investment and financing advice, and to drive attractive returns for its shareholders.
+Deutsche Bank's product offering is supported by a global network, strong capital market and financing expertise and innovative digital services.